top of page

 Like An Angel Now She's Gone THE MIGHTY LEMON DROPS

-Originally called the Sherbet Monsters? the quartet first formed
+Originally called the Sherbet Monsters? the quartet first formed in the spring of 1985 in

-West Midlands, England, U.K..
+Wolverhampton, in The Black Country, West Midlands, England, U.K..

 Paul Marsh, Dave Newton and Tony Linehan had played together in a band called Active

-Restraint in 1982, with Newton later leaving to become a founding member of The Wild
+Restraint in 1982, with Newton later leaving to become a founding member of The Wild Flowers.

-and the Bunnymen, who were also influenced by psychedelia.
+who were also influenced by psychedelia.

-Television Personalities "Dreamworld Records" label which went to the top of the UK
+"Dreamworld Records" label which went to the top of the UK Indie Chart and sold 14,000 copies.

-Indie Chart and sold 14,000 copies.
-They also recorded a session for John Peel around
+They also recorded a session for John Peel around the same time.
+Becoming part of the C86

-Musical Express, they were soon snapped up by Geoff Travis of Rough Trade for his new
+movement, which was championed by the New Musical Express, they were soon snapped up by

-Blue Guitar label, a subsidiary of Chrysalis Records.
-They signed with Sire Records for
+Geoff Travis of Rough Trade for his new Blue Guitar label, a subsidiary of Chrysalis Records.

-the United States and Canada around the same period.
-Derek Jarman produced the
+They signed with Sire Records for the United States and Canada around the same period.
+Derek

-33 respectively).
-In the US World Without End was a Number 1 Modern Rock/College album in 1988 and Happy Head was one of the 50 best albums of the year 1986 according to Sounds magazine critics poll.
+Sounds magazine critics poll.
 These two albums relied heavily on Newton's use of a vintage Vox Mark VII semi acoustic "Teardrop" 12 string electric guitar and a Micro Frets Spacetone 6 string guitar.

 The Mighty Lemon Drops The Janice Long